 The next attack you take applies DoT equivalent to the Push.

 Applying and Upgrades

 When characters are initially approved for play, a large part of their combat toolset is set by staff, partly to the player's specifications, and partly as staff can best judge from the information the player gives us that informs us of the character and contextualizes their role in combat narrative.
 These aspects set at chargen are relatively set, and expected not to change unless the character as a concept is changed in a very significant way.
 Anakin Skywalker's fall to the Dark Side and becoming Darth Vader, Magus relinquishing his crusade and joining the side of the heroes, Krillin gaining power from the Dragon Balls, learning techniques like the Kaioken, and becoming part of the main crew; these are examples of character-defining changes that are hashed out with staff, universally as a result of substantial RP arcs, and altered on the back end.

 In most cases, a character increasing in power, experience, and ability, is an incremental process.
 They acquire legendary weapons, learn secret techniques, undergo intense special training, and similar things.
 All player characters have universal access to the Enhancement system, which exists to allow players to pursue and acquire this kind of power growth within the mechanical realm of the combat system.
-In some circumstances, staff or facheads may actually suggest player characters to be put up for Enhancement Stars (and notify the player), but in the majority of instances, these are applied for, so the player knows exactly what they're asking for, exactly what they're getting, and can have a clean yes or no.
+In some circumstances, staff or facheads may actually suggest player characters to be put up for Enhancement (and notify the player), but in the vast majority of instances, Enhancement Levels are applied for, so the player knows exactly what they're asking for, exactly what they're getting, and can have a clean yes or no.

 Stance on Combat RP